 What happens if I don’t have enough liability coverage?

-If your maximum liability coverage is not high enough to cover all the costs of an accident, you could be exposed to further risk.
+If your maximum liability coverage is not high enough to cover all the costs of an accident, you might expose yourself to further risk.
 Therefore you should not think of the state minimums as recommended levels.

 For example, in California, the minimum property damage coverage per accident is $5,000.
 Now factor in how much repairing or replacing another driver’s car could cost.
-For example, in 2017 the average cost of a used car was estimated at $19,400.
+In 2017 the average cost of a used car was $19,400.

 You start to see how this minimum could get used up pretty quickly.